ATLANTBH/testing-research/parallel_mobile_execution/README.md

 ## Testng configuration

-Tests written in java with testng are configured with the maven surefire plugin.
+Tests written in Java with TestNG are configured with the maven surefire plugin.
 The plugin should be configured to expect the following properties:
 - device udid (UDID)
 - device platform version (PLATFORM_VERSION)
 - appium port (PORT)
 - folder for surefire test reports (TEST_OUTPUT)

-The device udid, platform version and appium port are generated inside `runner.sh` script, while test output folder is passed as an argument to `runner.sh` script (see Usage).
+The device udid, device platform version and appium port are generated inside `runner.sh` script, while test output folder is passed as an argument to `runner.sh` script (see Usage).

 ```
 <plugins>